Button Menu

 Theatrical Productions

 From fully staged operas and musicals to more intimate revue-style performances, we do it all!
-Each Fall, our beautiful Moore Theatre whirls into action as the collaborative process of performing a musical begins.
-Then in the Spring, the opera moves in and calls it home.
-In the between-time, Thompson Recital Hall hosts the performance of our “Music for the Stage” class as they perform scenes from various operas and musicals!
+Each fall, our beautiful Moore Theatre whirls into action as the collaborative process of performing a musical begins.
+Then in the spring, the opera moves in and calls it home.
+In the between-time, Thompson Recital Hall hosts the performances by our “Music for the Stage” class as they perform scenes from various operas and musicals!

 Ensemble Concerts